 Roxanne dominated the airwaves in the Windy City for twelve years at B96 (CBS Radio).
 She got her shot by earning the most desired shift in radio, Afternoon Drive.
 By taking over afternoons at the station, Roxanne became the first female DJ to ever host Afternoon Drive at B96, an accomplishment she will always be proud of.
 She also brought B96 some of their highest ratings for eight solid years.
 Her awards and accolades while working in Chicago included the honor of being named Best Local Station Personality at the Illinois Silver Dome Awards in 2002.
 When things ended at B96, Roxanne realized the next step in her life would mean leaving Chicago and relocating her family to Michigan.
 Soon after moving to Detroit, she quickly found a new home on the dial at 96.3 WDVD.
 Making the move to a new market is never easy, but Roxanne took on the challenge with her usual passion and enthusiasm: “I was so excited to be a part of a great radio town like Detroit.
 I was ready to make new friends and shake things up!”

 In 2012, after almost two years of being a part-time talent with Cumulus, Roxanne finally landed a full-time job in Detroit she was patiently hoping for!
 Roxanne made the transition to 98.7 AMP Radio (CBS Radio) as their new mid-day host; a position she approached with her usual enthusiasm and excitement.
-Roxanne spent three amazing years of sharing her passion for Top 40 radio with Detroit listeners and now takes her love of entertaining down the hall at CBS Detroit working for the legendary country station, 99.5 WYCD as their new midday host.
+Roxanne spent three amazing years of sharing her passion for Top 40 radio with Detroit listeners before she took her love of entertaining down the hall at CBS Detroit working for the legendary country station, 99.5 WYCD as their new midday host.

 Roxanne views the longevity and brilliance of her career with genuine gratitude.
 “Every DJ dreams of making it to the top.
 They want the celebrity interviews, the red carpet parties, their name and face on billboards, radio awards and recognition while delivering the ratings to back it all up.(no easy task) I’m forever thankful for my amazing career opportunities and accomplishments I had in Chicago, but I’m extremely excited for my broadcasting career that’s still unfolding in Detroit.”